AbdullahAlz/qzsh/README.md

 You can edit p10k configuration in `~/.config/qzsh/qzshrc.zsh`.
 I have included comments to show how the prompt segments are constructed

 ## Oh-My-Zsh Plugins
+While I still copy some zsh plugins from [oh-my-zsh](https://www.github.com/ohmyzsh/ohmyzsh), I do not use it as a framework.

 If you prefer to use omz, this is the wrong repository.
 Go to my [brother's](https://github.com/samastek) very similar setup (see next section about czsh), which relies on omz

 # Difference to czsh